Shetland Sheepdog

 4. Coat Length

 The Sheltie has a double coat, with a dense undercoat that makes the dog's fur appear to stand out from the body.
-The outer coat is long and straight, particularly heavy around the head, hind legs and tail.
+The outer coat is long and straight, and it’s particularly heavy around the head, hind legs, and tail.

 5. Coat Color

-Shelties come in a variety of colors, including black, blue merle (a mottled pattern) and sable.
-Their coats typically have white and tan markings as highlights.
+Sheltie colors include black, blue merle, and sable.
+Their coats typically have white and tan markings.

 6. Tail

-Shelties have beautiful feathery tails with long fur.
-They carry their tails down or raised when alert, but their tails don't curl over their back.
+Shelties have feathery tails with long fur.
+They carry their tail down or raised when alert, but their tail doesn’t curl over their back.

 Shetland Sheepdog Temperament